darislychuk/OBA/Community Orientations/readme.md

-Submissions for review regarding communikty orientation analysis with key customers
+Submissions for review for Pod A from the community orientation analysis with key customers